Updated 8th August, 2019

-Thanks to the streaming revolution, there’s now an easy way to get access to premium pay TV without the hassle of hardware installation.
+Thanks to the streaming revolution, it has become even easier these days to access premium pay-TV without the hassle of hardware installation.
 With tons of great entertainment and loads of must-watch events, where to access has become the latest challenge.
-Foxtel Now brings the channels, shows and sports of the full-sized Foxtel into your lounge room as a pay-as-you-go streaming service, but it can be expensive.
-Fortunately, there are several cheaper options that offer similar entertainment.
+Foxtel Now brings the channels, shows and sports of Foxtel into your lounge room as a pay-as-you-go streaming service, but it can be expensive.
+Fortunately, several more affordable options offer similar entertainment.

-And that can be great, if you’re looking for an expanded range of the types of content that Foxtel Now offers – but it can also get a little bit pricey.
-Your base entry level subscription to the service gives you a range of drama, entertainment and lifestyle channels, and there’s plenty there to enjoy – including Fox Showcase, the channel with access to the HBO library.
-That’s a $25/month starting point, though, and if you then wanted to expand your viewing options with extra channel packs, the cost can start to bite.
-For example, adding the Movies pack gives you nine channels of recent and classic movies for $20 extra, while the Sport pack costs $29 for access to a 13-channel range from the Foxtel sports line-up.
-Add the drama pack at $10/month and you’re already spending $84 per month – hardly a throwaway expense anymore.
+However, that starts at a $25/month fee, and if you wanted to expand your viewing options with extra channel packs, the costs can start to bite.
+For example, adding the Movies pack gives you ten channels of recent and classic movies for $20 extra, while the Sport pack costs $29 for access to a 12-channel range from the Foxtel sports line-up.
+Add the drama pack at $20/month and you’re already spending $94 per month – hardly loose change.

-Of course, you can pick and choose the packs that suit you, but you’ll always have to have the $25 Essentials pack, and if you want access to the Kids’ or Docos packs you need to go for the full bundle at a hefty $104/month.
+Of course, you can always pick and choose the packs that suit you (you’ll always have to have the $25 Essentials pack).
+Families may want access to the Kids’ or Docos packs.
+For that, you need to go for the full bundle at a hefty $104/month.

-But there’s good news for those of you who look at prices like that and think that a wide range of entertainment is out of reach.
-Nothing could be further from the truth – because there are some excellent alternatives you can go for instead.
+Fortunately, there’s good news for those of you who gasp at prices like that, thinking such a wide range of entertainment is out of reach.
+However, nothing could be further from the truth – there are some excellent alternatives you can go for instead.
 Pick and choose from these options, and you’ll very likely find you’re getting far more bang for your buck!
 Here are the best streaming services in Australia.

-If you’ve been checking out Foxtel Now for its sports coverage – as many do, since it includes access to the majority of live sports channels from full-sized Foxtel – you might have come to the conclusion that you just have to wear the $25 base cost to get to the Sports pack – a total of $54 per month.
-But if sport is your passion, there’s no need to spend that much – because the freshly launched streaming service Kayo Sports delivers all the live sport you’d find on Foxtel Now.
-And not only that, it gives you your fix not as a series of channels, but as dedicated sporting codes and events that you can follow, watch live, on delay or on demand, all with full high definition picture quality.
+If you’ve been using Foxtel Now for its sports coverage – as many do, since it includes access to the majority of live sports channels – you might have come to the conclusion that you just have to wear the $25 base cost to get to the Sports pack – a total of $54 per month.
+But if sport is your passion, there’s no need to spend that much – because the freshly launched streaming service Kayo Sports delivers all the live sport you’d find on Foxtel Now and more.
+In addition to all of Foxtel’s usual offering, Kayo provides dedicated sporting codes and events that you can follow, watch live, on delay or on-demand, all with full high definition picture quality.
 Kayo also includes interactive features you can’t find anywhere else.
 And the price?
 A mere $25 per month, with no hidden extras and no contracts.
-For sports fans, this is how you stream like a champion!
+For sport fanatics, this is how you stream like a champion!

 Get Kayo Sports FREE Trial